Department/Division

 5

-Develops and implements Agency-wide purchasing and contract administration policies and procedures in accordance with statutory requirements.
+With input from a wide cross section of agency Divisions and in collaboration with the leadership chain, develops and implements Agency-wide purchasing and contract administration policies and procedures in accordance with statutory requirements.
 Monitors legislation and changes in statutes as it applies to policies and procedures.
-Develops and implements guidelines for ethical conduct, acceptance of gifts and gratuities, and conflict of interest policies.
+Develops and implements guidelines for ethical conduct, acceptance of gifts and gratuities, and conflict of interest policies and manages the annual Conflicts & Confidentiality attestation process.

 Daily 10%